akshita5458/Breast_cancer-_classification/README.md

     Streamlit: Used to create an interactive web application where users can input their medical data and get predictions on whether they might have breast cancer.

     HTML & Bootstrap: The web interface is designed using HTML for structure and Bootstrap for styling, making the application visually appealing and responsive.

+    Flask : Run the model using flask framework.

     Pickle: The trained Logistic Regression model is saved using Pickle, allowing it to be loaded into the Streamlit application for real-time predictions.